tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 4. Evaluate Models

-a) Define baseline CNN models

-- Pytorch CNN model

-- Pre-trained CNN model: ResNet-50

-b) Train the models
+a) Keras Sequential model

+b) Pre-trained ResNet50 model in Pytorch

 c) Make predictions and compare models

-5. Improved best baseline model

-- Baseline + Data Augmentation

-6. Finalize Model
+5. Finalize Model

 a) Predictions on new images (improved model)

 b) Save the model for later use

-7. Conclusions
+6. Conclusions